-- Adult is anyone aged 18 or over. - Adult at Risk is a person aged 18 or over who: - o Has needs for care and support (whether or not the local authority is meeting any of those needs); and; - o Is experiencing, or is at risk of, abuse or neglect; and; - o As a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of, abuse or neglect. - Adult in need of care and support is determined by a range of factors including personal characteristics, factors associated with their situation, or environment and social factors. - o Naturally, a person's disability or frailty does not mean that they will inevitably experience harm or abuse. - In the context of safeguarding adults, the likelihood of an adult in need of care and support experiencing harm or abuse should be determined by considering a range of social, environmental and clinical factors, not merely because they may be defined by one or more of the above descriptors. - In recent years there has been a marked shift away from using the term 'vulnerable' to describe adults potentially at risk from harm or abuse - but see below - Abuse is a violation of an individual's human and civil rights by another person or persons.
-See section 4 for further explanations. - Adult safeguarding is protecting a person's right to live in safety, free from abuse and neglect. - Capacity refers to the ability to make a decision at a particular time, for example when under considerable stress.
-The starting assumption must always be that a person has the capacity to make a decision unless it can be established that they lack capacity (MCA 2005).
-See Appendix 2 for guidance and information.
+- Adult is anyone aged 18 or over. - Adult at risk is a person aged 18 or over who: - Has needs for care and support (whether or not the local authority is meeting any of those needs); and; - Is experiencing, or is at risk of, abuse or neglect; and; - As a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of, abuse or neglect. - Adult in need of care and support is determined by a range of factors including personal characteristics, factors associated with their situation, or environment and social factors. - Naturally, a person's disability or frailty does not mean that they will inevitably experience harm or abuse. - In the context of safeguarding adults, the likelihood of an adult in need of care and support experiencing harm or abuse should be determined by considering a range of social, environmental and clinical factors, not merely because they may be defined by one or more of the above descriptors. - Abuse is a violation of an individual's human and civil rights by another person or persons.

-• Someone may be described as 'vulnerable' who is going through, or who has recently gone through a situation making them in need of extra pastoral help and support
+- Adult safeguarding is protecting a person's right to live in safety, free from abuse and neglect. - Capacity refers to the ability to make a decision at a particular time.
+For example, when under considerable stress.
+The starting assumption must always be that a person has the capacity to make a decision unless it can be established that they lack capacity (MCA 2005). - Someone may be described as 'vulnerable' who is going through, or has recently gone through a situation making them in need of extra pastoral help and support.